Read Shankara with voice, context, and method in the same frame.

 3. Influence trail: Vedanta, comparative metaphysics, philosophy of religion, nondual spirituality, and debates over appearance and ultimacy.

-5. Voice and method: Preserve the way the philosopher thinks, especially where scriptural reasoning and nondual analysis: he distinguishes levels of reality to show how ordinary experience can be both workable and not final shapes the content.
+5. Method: Scriptural reasoning and nondual analysis: he distinguishes levels of reality to show how ordinary experience can be both workable and not final.

 Prompt 2: Identify Shankara's major concepts, methods, or questions.